17 Jul Wispile to Lauenensee: The Best Hike in Gstaad?

 Exploring the hiking trails in Gstaad and the Saanenland

 This area of the Swiss Pre-Alps isn’t short of pretty and scenic trails so map in hands and internet ready, I study regularly the possible destination for my next walk, every time wondering if I’ll discover the best hike in Gstaad (or maybe, I already walked along the nicest trail but how could I know?)

-Thankfully, several cable cars are open during the Summer season and this means more possibilities having the chance to skip a climb or a descent and being able to choose between different trails.
+Thankfully, several cable cars are open during the Summer season and this means more possibilities having the chance to skip a climb up or down, and being able to choose between different trails.